PRJM1999/dandelion-on-viktor/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [licence](licence) file for more details.